 What do you cook with truffle oil?

-Here are a couple of recipe ideas with truffle oil that also caught my eye!
+Here are a couple of recipe ideas, not with my truffle butter recipe but with truffle oil that also caught my eye!

 1) Truffled Deviled Eggs with Creme Fraiche (Local Milk Blog)